wp-plugins/atcontent/readme.txt

 == Description ==

 With AtContent plugin you easily increase your audience in 3 steps.
 And you already completed the first one!
 All what you need now is to install the plugin and connect your blog with AtContent.
-5000 sites have already done that and now you are on the right track!
+5,000 sites have already increased their audiences by 2.5x via AtContent and now you can join them!

 [AtContent](http://bit.ly/1cRs7nA) is a cross-blogging and content distribution platform.
 Once you started using AtContent you are able to repost blog posts of others on your site and they can repost yours without content duplication.